Strawberry-Software-Industries/SecureCloud/README.md

 **For LTS versions:**
 Each LTS version has support until a new LTS version comes out.
 From then on the version has only 7 days of support.

-## Version history

-You can look at the history in [VERSION.md](https://github.com/Strawberry-Software-Industries/SecureCloud/blob/main/VERSION.md)

 ## Does this also work on a Raspberry Pi?
 Yes of course!
 SecureCloud is optimized for the Raspberry Pi, and has been tested on a Raspberry Pi by the Strawberry developers.
 (3 of our 7 developers have a Raspberry Pi.
 (4B 8GB, 4B 4GB, 2B)).
 Now you know why we have optimized SecureCloud so well 😉